elbaum-lab/xiDPC-STEM/README.md

 1.7 Specify the how far the BF disk extends on the detector, e.g. 'DF_Outer'
 2. execute the Process\_Pantherdata script using these options:
 #### Using config file only
-python Process\_Pantherdata.py --config piDPC.conf
+python Process\_Pantherdata.py --config xDPC.conf
 #### Using command-line arguments only
 python Process\_Pantherdata.py -d /path/to/data -m /path/to/matlab
 #### Mix config file with command-line overrides
-python Process\_Pantherdata.py --config piDPC.conf --tilt-step 3.0 --semi-angle 1.5
+python Process\_Pantherdata.py --config xDPC.conf --tilt-step 3.0 --semi-angle 1.5

 ### Align the resulting tilt series of a contrast mode (either pBF or piDPC) using IMOD or AreTomo